-- Verizon: Surprisingly, Verizon has been pretty solid about their options for keeping smartphones unlocked on the carrier.
-All devices sold through both postpay and prepay on Verizon are shipped unlocked, and in fact, Verizon will even allow you to switch the SIM card in the device out for another carrier’s while under contract (of course, you’ll still have to pay your monthly Verizon bill).
+- Is my Verizon phone unlocked?: Surprisingly, Verizon has been pretty relaxed about customers keeping smartphones unlocked on the carrier.
+All devices sold through Verizon have a 60 day locked waiting period after activation, but will then be unlocked.
+Verizon will even allow you to switch the SIM card in the device out for another carrier while under contract (of course, you’ll still have to pay your monthly Verizon bill).
 There’s no number to call or unlocking code to enter—almost every device sold through the carrier can be used without any effort on your part.
-Verizon had a history of being one of the more locked-down carriers of the 2000s prior to the launch of their LTE network, so their total 180 on unlocking devices is refreshing and welcomed.
+Verizon had a history of being one of the more locked-down carriers of the 2000s before the launch of their LTE network, so their total 180 on unlocking devices is refreshing and welcomed.

-- AT&T: You can use pretty much any device sold through AT&T on any other network of your choice, assuming the device is supported by the network you wish to use, though you’ll have to jump through a couple hoops to get there.
-The good news is that it’s not too difficult to accomplish, so long as you manage to meet the requirements set by the company.
-This includes your device’s IMEI number not being reported stolen or missing, your account being in “good standing,” there not being any missed payments or large balances owed, and your device being active on AT&T for sixty days.
+- Is my AT&T phone unlocked?: Following this link will let you check your unlock status and availability.
+The general policy is such that you can use pretty much any device sold through AT&T on any other network of your choice, assuming the device is supported by the network you wish to use.
+Unfortunately, you’ll have to jump through a couple of hoops to get there, but the hoops aren’t too difficult to navigate.
+For example, your device’s IMEI number cannot be reported stolen or missing, your account must be in “good standing” with no missed payments or large balances owed, and your device must have been active on AT&T for 60 days.
 Assuming you meet the company’s requirements, which can be determined through their online portal, you can unlock your device for any other supported carrier.
 The bad news: AT&T only allows five devices to be unlocked per year from your account.
 You might also need to wait a few days before your request is finally processed.
 It’s a bit of a headache, but at the very least you can use your device on other carriers once the process is complete.

-- T-Mobile: The “Uncarrier” stance on unlocking is eerily similar to what we’ve seen from AT&T. Your device must first be a T-Mobile product, must not be reported as stolen or missing, must be connected to an account in good standing, and must be active for forty days on T-Mobile.
-When it comes to unlock quotas, however, T-Mobile is far more strict than their blue cousin: only two devices can be unlocked every year, making it difficult for a family of three or more to leave the carrier at once.
+- Can my T-Mobile phone be unlocked?: The “Uncarrier” stance on unlocking is eerily similar to what we’ve seen from AT&T. Your device must first be a T-Mobile product, must not be reported as stolen or missing, must be connected to an account in good standing, and must be active for 40 days on T-Mobile.
+When it comes to unlocking quotas, however, T-Mobile is far more strict than their blue cousin: only two devices can be unlocked every year, making it difficult for a family of three or more to leave the carrier at once.
 Furthermore, you have to ensure your T-Mobile payments on the device are completely paid.
-This is in stark contrast to T-Mobile’s most bitter rival, Verizon, where you can use an unlocked device on any carrier at any time, regardless of remaining payments on the device.
-Assuming you meet those demands, you can contact T-Mobile’s own support to ask for an unlock code for your device.
+Assuming you meet those demands, you can contact T-Mobile’s support to ask for an unlock code for your device.
 It’s a bit archaic, especially for a carrier that markets itself as the carrier that breaks the rules, but it’s the current system.

-- Sprint: Sprint’s own guidelines for unlocking a device are pretty identical to T-Mobile and AT&T. You’ll have to use the device on Sprint’s network for fifty days, ensure your contract has ended or that your lease payment on your device is paid off, hold an account in good standing, and of course, have a device that hasn’t been reported as stolen or missing.
-Sprint’s own documentation on this topic states that phones bought after February 2015 will automatically be unlocked once the device meets these standards, which means you may not have to contact Sprint at all following your device’s lease being paid off.
-That said, if you do believe you’ve met all standards mentioned in their guidelines and your phone hasn’t been unlocked, you’ll have to contact their customer service for more information.
+- What about unlocking a Sprint phone?: Sprint’s guidelines for unlocking a device are pretty identical to T-Mobile and AT&T. You’ll have to use the device on Sprint’s network for 50 days, ensure your contract has ended or that your lease payment on your device is paid off, hold an account in good standing, and of course, have a device that hasn’t been reported as stolen or missing.
+Sprint’s documentation on this topic states that phones bought after February 2015 will automatically be unlocked once the device meets these standards, which means you may not have to contact Sprint at all following your device’s lease being paid off.
+That said, if you do believe you’ve met all the standards mentioned in their guidelines and your phone hasn’t been unlocked, you’ll have to contact their customer service for more information.

-To reiterate, you’ll still have to make sure your device will work on the carrier of your choice before moving to another carrier.
+To reiterate, you’ll still have to make sure your Android device will work on the carrier of your choice before moving to another carrier (remember: iPhone users can move to the carrier of their choice once they’ve unlocked their devices).
 That said, it’s typically pretty easy to find those results on Google.
-Simply search for your device name with the carrier you started on and the carrier you’re moving to, and a forum post will undoubtedly appear answering your question.
-That’s for Android users only—iPhone users can move to the carrier of their choice once they’ve unlocked their devices.
+Simply search for your device name with the carrier you started on and the carrier you’re moving to, and a variety of sources will undoubtedly answer your question.

-One last warning about unlocked Android devices: as we mentioned above, while Apple pushes out their own software updates, if you’re an Android user then you will be subject to the carrier pushing out the update, assuming you didn’t buy your phone unlocked directly from the manufacturer.
+One last warning about unlocked Android devices: as we mentioned above, while Apple pushes out its software updates, Android users will be subject to the carrier pushing out the update, assuming you didn’t buy your phone unlocked directly from the manufacturer.
 This means, while your device is fully functional on another carrier, you may not receive push updates on your phone while using a different SIM card.
 That’s something to keep in mind before you make the switch from a carrier-branded device.

 Where Can I Buy Unlocked Devices?

-Well, obviously, if you’re looking to purchase an unlocked device, you’ll want to steer clear of carrier stores.
-This may sound obnoxious or frustrating, especially if you’ve always purchased your devices from carriers through contracts or, more recently, on payment plans, but with the exception of Verizon, any device you buy through a mobile provider will be locked until you pay the full retail price of the device or until your phone contract ends.
-So instead, you have three choices on where to pick up your phone, and all three have their own benefits and drawbacks.
+If you’re looking to purchase an unlocked device, it stands to reason that you’ll want to steer clear of carrier stores.
+This may sound obnoxious or frustrating, especially if you’ve always purchased your devices from carriers through contracts or, more recently, on payment plans, but any device you buy through a mobile provider will be locked until you pay the full retail price of the device or until your phone contract ends.
+So instead, you have three choices on where to pick up your phone, and all three have their benefits and drawbacks.

-Both Amazon and Best Buy have a wide variety of unlocked devices for sale on their marketplaces, with each dedicating a webpage to unlocked devices.
-Amazon has a wide variety of phones available on their website that are completely unlocked, from budget devices to flagship models like the Essential Phone, the Google Pixel, and the Galaxy S8 and S8 Plus.
-In addition to these devices, Amazon also offers “Prime-exclusives,” a series of phones under the $300 mark.
-There’s some great phones for sale under the Amazon Prime banner, including the Moto G5 Plus, which has been our top entry for the best cheap smartphones throughout 2017.
+Both Amazon and Best Buy have a wide variety of unlocked devices for sale on their marketplaces.
+Amazon has a wide variety of phones available on their website that are completely unlocked, from budget devices to flagship models like the Google Pixel.
+In addition to these devices, Amazon also offers “Prime-exclusive,” a series of phones under the $300 mark.
+There are some great phones for sale under the Amazon Prime banner, including brand new models that include all the most current technology.
 That said, you’ll have to be an Amazon Prime member to take advantage of the discounts offered on the phone models.
-Best Buy also has a wide variety of unlocked devices, including flagship Android models like the ones mentioned above, and occasionally even feature Best Buy-exclusive models like the coral blue Galaxy S8 and S8+.
-If you’re looking to finance these devices instead of paying for the phones in one lump sum, you’ll have to sign up for their respective store cards, which forces you to pay for the device over 12 months (and, unfortunately, could lower your credit score standing).
-Oh, and as for iPhones, neither retailer carries a large selection of newer models.
-You can find iPhone 6 and 6S devices on both marketplaces, along with a few unlocked iPhone 7s on Amazon, but neither company has an unlocked iPhone 8.
+Best Buy also has a wide variety of unlocked devices, which are organized into manufacturer and type for shopping ease.
+If you’re looking to finance these devices instead of paying for the phones in one lump sum, you’ll have to sign up for their respective store cards, which forces you to pay for the device over 12 months.

-Finally, a question that has a simple answer.
+Finally, a question that has a simple answer!
 Once you’ve unlocked your phone from your carrier, you can move to another cell provider of your choice, so long as your device is capable of receiving a signal from that provider.
 For example, if you purchase an iPhone from Sprint, only to discover your house isn’t included in Sprint’s coverage, you can finish paying off the device in order to leave the company, so long as your account is in good standing (see above).
-After Sprint unlocks your device, you can purchase a T-Mobile or Verizon SIM card, slot it into your device, and you’re off to the races.
+After Sprint unlocks your device, you can purchase a T-Mobile or Verizon SIM card, slot it into your device, and wait for the calls to come pouring in.

 That said, SIM cards don’t provide any other information beyond the cellular connection for your device (though in some cases, you can save some small amounts of data to your phone’s SIM card, like a microSD card).
-For example, one of the comments on an older version of this article asked what would happen if you placed your spouse’s SIM card into your device.
-The answer is easy: that phone will adapt to your spouse’s phone line, including the number that people use to contact them.
+For example, if you placed your spouse’s SIM card into your device, your phone will adapt to your spouse’s phone line, including the number that people use to contact them.
 That’s it—everything else, including apps, photos, and music, is tied to either the Apple or Google account tied to the phone inside your settings, or stored on the internal storage of your phone.
 If you’re trying to set up an old device for a spouse, you’ll want to wipe that device first and set it up as a new phone; beyond a phone number, you won’t gain any other data from the SIM card.